ibm-cloud-docs/activity-tracker/at_events.md

 | `atracker.route.get` | This event is generated when an administrator retrieves a route and its details by specifying the ID of the route. |
 | `atracker.route.update` | This event is generated when an administrator replaces a route details by specifying the ID of the route.
 You can also get this event when you validate a target by checking the credentials to write to the bucket. |
 | `atracker.route.delete` | This event is generated when an administrator deletes a route by specifying the ID of the route. |
 {: caption="Table 2.
-Events for account settings actions" caption-side="top"}
+Events for managing routes" caption-side="top"}

 ### Endpoints